ruggeri/tech-notes/math/fourier/11-fourier-transform-requires-integration.md

 We would like to consider *uncountable sums* of our basis vectors.
 What could that even mean?

-When we're talking about uncountable sums, we're talking about integration.
-What do we need for integration?
-First, we need a *measure* on open sets in the space from which we are summing up.
-Then we need to assign a *density* to each point in the space.

-For the notion of convergence to make sense, we need a sequence of finer-and-finer approximations.
-We achieve this by choosing finer-and-finer partitioning of the space being integrated over.

-Last, we need a norm, so that the idea that a sequence can converge makes sense.

-(I'm probably not speaking very accurately about Lebesgue integration, but give me a break.)

-Now, if we want to decompose functions into the Fourier basis, assigning a "density" for each basis vector `exp(i*\omega*t)`, then we need a notion of proximity in our basis.
-But the inner product/norm I used in the prior section won't help.
+It's clear we want to do some kind of integration.
+We want a *measure* on the space of `exp(i*\omega*t)`.
+The measure will assign *masses* to *sets* that partition the space.
+We already saw that some points in the space may be assigned some *mass*.

+Let me call attention to functions with finite L2 norm that have compact support (these are aperiodic by definition).
+Then note that the mass for each frequency `\omega` in the decomposition must be zero.

+Once we have factored out the "mass" part, we can start talking about *density* at each `\omega`.
+That will increase the number of functions that are decomposable.
+But in order to have a notion of density, we must have a corresponding metric on the space `exp(i*\omega*t)`.

+This metric *cannot* be implied by the inner product we have been using up to now.
+Why?

-The reason is that the Fourier basis is *discrete* with respect to the norm I introduced.
+The reason is that the Fourier basis is *discrete* with respect to the norm I've been using.
 You might suspect that this is the case, because the inner product of two basis vectors is always `0.0`.
-If you do the math (and I have at the whiteboard), you'll see that my "fake" L2 norm from the previous section evaluates to `\sqrt{2}` for any two sinusoidals with different periods.
+If you do the math (and I have at the whiteboard), you'll see that the L2 "norm" from the previous section evaluates to `\sqrt{2}` for any two sinusoidals with different periods.
 That makes sense: `||e_2 - e_1||_2 = \sqrt{2}` sounds like it should be correct.

+So let's introduce our own metric on the basis space.
+We will measure distance between two sinusoidals by the distance in their angular frequency.
+Given that, we know what we want:

+    f(t) = \int_\omega f\hat(\omega) exp(i*\omega*t) d\omega